 Panajachel is also a great place for shopping along Calle Santander.
 Santander market offers many traditional items, but also many items one may wish for at home, made with traditional fabrics.

 Pana is a good place to exchange/withdraw money (BAM, Colua, Banco Industrial).
-There are a few DHL store locations and a stores that sell international foods.
+There are a few couriers, such as DHL, and stores that sell international foods.
 There are phone agencies, lots of food options, and a quick bus ride up to the bigger town and market of Solola.
-Solola market hosts more of a traditional feel and cheaper prices that some other markets around Lake Atitlan.
+With a more traditional feel, Solola market also has cheaper prices than some other markets around Lake Atitlan.

 This beautiful artisanal town is the home of friendly locals and many co-op/fair trade organizations.
 The paintings and textiles here are worth the visit.
-There are also coffee shops that sell home roasted coffee, a chocolate shop and lots of beautiful hand painted murals with local Mayan themes.
+There are also coffee shops that sell home-roasted coffee, chocolate shops, and lots of beautiful hand-painted murals with local Mayan themes.
 You will find enough places to eat here and nice strolling around.
-It is a calm and peaceful village, even if tourism is on the rise here, the charm is still alive.
+It is a calm and peaceful village; even if tourism is on the rise here, the charm is still alive.

 Santiago de Atitlan